 12. Except as provided in paragraph 13 of this subsection, those restorative functions permissible for an expanded function dental assistant if qualified pursuant to section 32-1291.01.

-13. Placing interim therapeutic restorations after successful completion of a course completed at an institution accredited by the commission on dental accreditation of the American dental association.
+13. Placing interim therapeutic restorations after successfully completing a course at an institution accredited by the commission on dental accreditation of the American dental association.

 C. The board by rule shall prescribe the circumstances under which a licensed dental hygienist may: